Sensitive skin is a rare skin type, but it is a frequent skin condition.

 Cleansing is also one of the most painful and uncomfortable things to do when you experience sensitivity for one reason or another.

-Therefore, in this article, I will share the seven best cleansers for sensitive skin that won’t cause a reaction and will leave your skin feeling clean and nourished instead of dry and angry.
+In this article, I will share the seven best cleansers for sensitive skin that won’t cause a reaction and will leave your skin feeling clean and nourished instead of dry and angry.

 Aveeno – Ultra-Calming Foaming Cleanser – $7